-Linda and Hamish (not real names) have written a desperate anonymous plea to the Guardian Newspaper appealing for the middle class to call a truce in the coming months on one-upmanship, so they can have a financial, physical and emotional rest.
+Linda and Hamish (not real names) have written a desperate anonymous letter to the Guardian Newspaper appealing for the middle class to call a truce over the summer months on one-upmanship, so they can have a financial, physical, and emotional rest.

-Linda, ‘I don’t even like going somewhere foreign on holiday, it is full of foreigners and foreign food, but now I have to go foreign 2 times a year to keep up with my other middle class friends.
-Facebook has made it all so much worse, there is no escape from what the others are doing and they always look so happy and perfect with their private villa, après ski drinks and beaming children.
+Linda, ‘I don’t even like going somewhere foreign on holiday, it’s full of foreigners and foreign food, but now I have to go foreign 3 times a year to keep up with my other middle-class friends.
+Facebook has made it all so much worse, there is no escape from what the others are doing and they always look so happy and perfect with their private villa or après ski drinks.

 We have a huge mortgage just so we can live in a desirable area, a top of the range car on hire purchase, and have to tag ourselves in some fancy restaurant at least once a week and I have to try to keep up with the most fashionable thing in the gym which changes every month.
-Please please please can all other aspiring upper middle class just relax for a few months, chill out, watch TV and have the odd nice walk or jog if they feel like it, without any Facebook updates doing something expensive or energetic with their shiny happy families.
-I’m exhausted and we are in so much debt’.
+Please please please can all other aspiring upper-middle class just relax for a few months, chill out, watch TV and have the odd walk or jog if they want to exercise, without any Facebook updates doing something expensive or energetic?
+I’m exhausted and we are almost broke’.

-Hamish, ‘I have an 800 quid mountain bike crammed into the shed with my sit on lawnmower.
-I used that bike only once, even have a helmet camera, all because the guy in the next cubicle at work wanted us all to go biking on his 40th.
-I couldn’t go on a cheap bike could I?
+Hamish, ‘I have an 800 quid mountain bike crammed into the shed with my sit on a lawnmower.
+I used that bike only once, even having a helmet camera, all because the guy in the next cubicle at work wanted us all to go biking on his 40th.
+I couldn’t go on a cheap bike, could I?

-Sounds like Linda and Hamish urgently need to access more credit and book a holiday somewhere where they can pose in a contrived pic for social media, with glasses of champagne, turquoise sea in the background, force their children to smile and Linda can suck in her stomach and have a bikini selfie to show off her gym body.
-That will really piss their Facebook friends off and make them both deeply happy.’
+Sounds like Linda and Hamish urgently need to max out on their credit card and book a holiday somewhere where they can pose with glasses of champagne with a turquoise sea in the background.
+That will really piss their friends off and make them both deeply happy’.